bulygaa/banking-app/README.md

 npm run start
 ```

-### Build and start the project with a single command
+### Build and start the project in production mode with a single command
 ```bash
 npm run build-start
 ```